ChatGraph: Interpretable Text Classification by Converting ChatGPT Knowledge to Graphs: Introduction

 \section{Introduction}

-Throughout the evolution of large language models (LLMs), the recently launched ChatGPT has attracted mass attention in the NLP community.
-In a range of NLP tasks, including question answering, dialogue, summarization, named entity recognition, and sentiment analysis, ChatGPT has demonstrated impressive performance, outperforming many models even in zero-shot settings~\cite{qin2023chatgpt}.
+Throughout the evolution of large language models (LLMs)\cite{johnson2016supervised,tai2015improved,zhu2015long,vaswani2017attention,kenton2019bert,liu2019roberta,hedeberta,sanh2019distilbert}, the recently launched ChatGPT has attracted mass attention in the NLP community~\cite{radford2018improving,radford2019language,brown2020language,raffel2020exploring,lewis2020bart,thoppilan2022lamda}.
+In a range of NLP tasks, including question answering, dialogue, summarization, named entity recognition, and sentiment analysis, ChatGPT has demonstrated impressive performance, outperforming many models even in zero-shot settings~\cite{nov2023putting,liu2023deid,shen2023hugginggpt,qin2023chatgpt,peng2023towards}.

 However, despite the superior performance and generation ability, ChatGPT as a black-box model has two major limitations that hinder its potential applications.
 First, since model parameters are inaccessible, the ChatGPT model cannot be flexibly finetuned on specific datasets to adapt to certain tasks.
 Therefore, effective as it is, ChatGPT does not consistently outperform other models in every NLP task.
-Specifically, as illustrated in Figure~\ref{intro_compare}, TextGCN~\cite{yao2019graph} achieves significantly better performance than ChatGPT when used directly for text classification tasks.
+For example, as illustrated in Figure~\ref{intro_compare}, TextGCN~\cite{yao2019graph} achieves significantly better performance than ChatGPT when used directly for text classification tasks.
 Second, similar to the traditional deep models, ChatGPT also suffers from the lack of transparency in the decision-making process, making it uninterpretable.
 Moreover, since ChatGPT is not open-sourced, existing interpretation methods such as attention scores cannot be applied.
-However, interpretability is desired in many scenarios, especially in high stakes decision making, i.e., medical diagnosis~\cite{tjoa2020survey}, where the reasoning behind decisions is crucial.

-In this study, we tackle these two limitations in the text classification scenario.
-As a fundamental and important problem in NLP, methods in recent years have witnessed the transition of applying traditional recurrent neural networks (RNNs) to transformer-based architectures.
-The NLP models learn generic latent representations, which could be either finetuned or fed with appropriate prompts to handle downstream tasks~\cite{min2021recent}.
-However, ChatGPT sometimes underperforms other LLMs since it cannot be finetuned to improve its performance to adapt to specific downstream tasks.